Understanding Benign and Malignant Breast Conditions

-Benign and Malignant Breast Disorders
+Understanding Benign and Malignant Breast Disorders

-Common Breast Disorders Include:
+Common Types of Breast Disorders

 - Gynecomastia: Gynecomastia is an enlargement of breast tissue seen in male patients.
 Often, it is caused by high levels of estrogen, or testosterone and estrogen levels that are unbalanced.

 - Cysts: A cyst, which can feel soft or hard to the touch, is a fluid-filled sac that develops in the breast tissue.
-Most cysts are benign (non-cancerous) but a cyst aspiration can be completed to relieve tenderness or to rule out cancer.
+Most cysts are benign (non-cancerous), but a cyst aspiration can be completed to relieve tenderness or to rule out cancer.

 - Fibroadenomas: Fibroadenomas are benign, painless lumps.
 They may vary in size and can be found anywhere in the breast tissue.

 - Fat necrosis: Fat necrosis occurs when painless lumps form in the breast tissue.
 Fat necrosis is caused by trauma to the breast tissue or damage to the fatty tissues and may occur after a lumpectomy and/or radiation from a previous cancerous lump.
 Fat necrosis lumps, sometimes with breast dimpling, are benign and do not increase your risk of cancer.
 Your doctor may want to perform a mammogram before deciding whether to remove it.

 - Sclerosing adenosis: This breast condition involves an excessive amount of tissue growing in the breast, and pain may occur as a result.

 - Generalized breast lumpiness: Normal breast changes in women are the most accepted cause of most breast lumpiness.
 If you have lumpy breasts, it’s important to schedule regular check-ups with your doctor, perform regular breast self-examinations, and get regular mammograms.

 - Uneven breast size: While this is common, especially during the early phases of breast development, your doctor can examine any mass, abscess, or cyst in the breast.